Scytl/grunt-daemon/README.md

 task group.

-For example, the [grunt-contrib-connect][4] stops listening requests after grunt tasks have finished, so its suitable for unit testing but cannot be used by the developer.
+For example, the [grunt-contrib-connect][4] stops listening requests after [grunt][1] tasks have finished, so its suitable for unit testing but cannot be used by the developer.

 This behavior can be changed with its `keepalive` option, but that doesn't